uchicago-gw/lectures-fall2018/README.md

 Some lecture notes can be found within [this repostitory](https://github.com/uchicago-gw/lectures-fall2018/tree/master/lecture_notes).
 Others can be found in [Google Drive](https://drive.google.com/drive/folders/1xwmOKxjHyTkvSpeAOS_-NaUv-15uKVEA).

+A great list of papers about GW measurements is available at [papers.ligo.org](https://www.ligo.caltech.edu/page/detection-companion-papers).

 ## syllabus and futher reading

   * Oct 17: Introduction